 To satisfy the free electives requirement, students must complete at least two courses with a minimum of six credits of free electives.
 Courses taken to satisfy a double concentration requirement can count toward free electives.
 Preparatory courses do not fulfill the free electives requirement.
-A college/school may restrict the choice of free electives.
+A college/school may exclude certain courses from being counted as free electives.
 For more details, please refer to the degree requirements section of the corresponding program section later in this catalog.